Basic Bingo Guide - Different Types of Bingo Games

 New to bingo, whether in a hall or online?
 Or are you a 90 ball bingo loyalist and fancy trying out a game of 5 line bingo?
-You might find our guide helpful – on this page we go through the rules of four of the most popular forms of bingo played on bingo sites – 90 ball bingo, 75 ball bingo, 80 ball bingo and 5 line (Swedish) bingo.
+You might find our guide helpful – on this page we go through the rules of the most popular forms of bingo played on bingo sites.
+These will include:

 90 Ball Bingo